What is dry eye syndrome?

 - Working in an office or air-conditioned environment

-- Computer eye strain – staring at a screen for a prolonged time means that we don’t blink as efficiently
+- Eye strain – staring at a screen for a prolonged time means that we don’t blink as efficiently

 - Some eye surgeries